A Systematic Analysis of Stellar Populations in the Host Galaxies of Changing-look AGNs: Results and Analysis

 \subsection{Distribution in BH parameter space}

-When AGNs are separated into different types by spectral classifications, they show a rough evolutionary sequence in BH parameter space (black hole mass $\rm M_{BH}$, bolometric luminosity $\rm L_{bol}$ and Eddington ratio $\rm L_{bol}/L_{Edd}$).
+When AGNs are separated into different types by spectral classification, they show a rough evolutionary sequence in BH parameter space (BH mass $\rm M_{BH}$, bolometric luminosity $\rm L_{bol}$ and Eddington ratio $\rm L_{bol}/L_{Edd}$).
 Figure ~\ref{fig:BH_para} shows the distributions of AGNs with different spectral classifications, which occupy distinct regions in the BH parameter space.
 When CL-AGNs ``turn-on", their distributions roughly lie between Type 1 and Type 2 AGNs.
-When they ``turn-off", they largely overlap with Type 2 AGNs and some of them even extend to the region of ``dwarf" Seyfert galaxies.
-Many recent works pointed out that CL-AGNs are biased towards low-luminosity and low Eddtington ratio \citep{2019ApJ...883...31F,2019ApJ...887...15W,2019ApJ...874....8M,2020arXiv200811336Y}.
-Combining this bias and the AGN evolutionary sequence in the BH parameter space, \cite{2019ApJ...874....8M} and \cite{2019ApJ...883...31F} proposed that the disk-wind model is plausible for the CL phenomenon of CL-AGNs.
-We will give a detailed discussion on it in Section~\ref{sec:BH_para_discussion}
+When they ``turn-off", they largely overlap with Type 2 AGNs, and some of them even extend to the region of ``dwarf" Seyfert galaxies.
+Many recent works have pointed out that CL-AGNs are biased toward low-luminosity and low Eddtington ratio \citep{2019ApJ...883...31F,2019ApJ...887...15W,2019ApJ...874....8M,2020MNRAS.498.3985Y,2020ApJ...888...58G,2020ApJ...905...52G}.
+Combining this bias and the AGN evolutionary sequence in the BH parameter space, \cite{2019ApJ...874....8M} and \cite{2019ApJ...883...31F} have proposed that the disk-wind model is plausible for the CL phenomena of CL-AGNs.
+We will give a detailed discussion of it in Section~\ref{sec:BH_para_discussion}